EMFourth/ResumeGeneration/README.md

 ## Troubleshooting

-- **"An API Key must be set" error:** Make sure your `GEMINI_API_KEY` is properly set in `.env.local` for local development or in Vercel environment variables for production.
+- **"An API Key must be set" error:** Make sure your `GEMINI_API_KEY` is properly set in `.env.local` for local development or in your hosting provider’s environment variables for production.
 - **Resume not generating:** The app will gracefully fall back to showing a sample resume if the API call fails, allowing you to test the interface even without a valid API key.
 # Force deployment for ads.txt redirect